cloudflare/cloudflare-docs/content/load-balancing/pools/cloudflare-pages-origin.md

     If you find issues, revise your pools, monitor, and load balancer configurations to confirm they followed the instructions above.
 Also refer to [Troubleshooting](/load-balancing/troubleshooting/common-error-codes/) or [FAQ](/load-balancing/troubleshooting/load-balancing-faq/) if needed.

 {{<Aside type="warning" header="Important">}}
-After you can confirm everything is working correctly, make sure you re-enable the pools within the load balancer.
+After you confirm everything is working correctly, make sure you re-enable the pools within the load balancer.
 {{</Aside>}}

 {{</tutorial-step>}}